yvonnefroehlich/SplitLab-TemporalAlignment/README.md

 ## Funding

-The presented research and YF received support from various sources:
+The presented research and YF received support from:

 - Scholarship of the [Graduate Funding from the German States](https://www.khys.kit.edu/english/graduate_funding.php)